 Another factor to think about is whether you should promote from within or hire managers and leaders from outside your company.

-The problem with promoting from outside is it doesn’t work out like you imagine.
+The problem with promoting from outside is that it doesn’t usually work out as you would imagine.
 According to a Wharton management study by Professor Matthew Bidwell, external hires tend to have both significantly lower performance evaluations for the first two years, while also having higher rates of quitting.